 Medical Marijuana – Is it dry or drying?

-If marijuana is drying, it is not usable and cannot be counted against the usable marijuana limitations in the Medical Marijuana Act.
+Marijuana that is drying and not usable cannot be counted against the usable marijuana limitations in the Michigan Medical Marihuana Act.

 Even though the word “dried” may seem to have a common, ordinary meeting in English, it certainly does not in Michigan courts.
-Two recent Michigan Court of Appeals decisions conflict with what “dried” means under the MMMA.
-The issue is crucial because only marijuana that is “dried” can be counted towards the 15-ounce limit for usable marijuana.
-Technical defenses can play a vital role in the success against a charge based on the Medical Marijuana Act.
+Two recent Michigan Court of Appeals decisions conflict with what “dried” means under the Michigan Medical Marihuana Act (the “MMMA”).
+The issue is crucial because only marijuana that is “dried” can be counted towards the marijuana growers, retailers, and processors’ 15-ounce limit for usable marijuana.
+Technical defenses can play a vital role in the success against a charge based on the MMMA and result in a successful Medical Marijuana Act defense.

-Why is the difference significant under the Medical Marijuana Act?
+Why is the difference significant under the Michigan Medical Marihuana Act?

-Why is it determined that drying or dried marijuana under the Michigan Medical Marijuana Act is “dried” and useable in one case and not in another?
+Why make the determination if the marijuana is “drying” or “dried” under the MMMA?
+The distinction is important because only dried marijuana is considered usable under the MMMA and can lead to a successful medical marijuana act defense.
 A lot has to do with the people involved in the case.
-In these cases, different prosecutors tend to be more zealous, and certain judges are predisposed against the MMMA.
-Additionally, the defense lawyer can make a HUGE difference.
-A skilled criminal defense lawyer has a much greater chance of achieving a favorable outcome.
+In marijuana related cases, different prosecutors tend to be more zealous, and certain judges may be predisposed against the MMMA.
+But most importantly, your defense lawyer can make a HUGE difference.
+A skilled criminal defense lawyer has a much greater chance of achieving a favorable outcome and asserting the appropriate medical marijuana act defense.

 History of the Medical Marijuana Act in Michigan